-Supervisor Cluster Networking
+Supervisor Cluster Networking with NSX-T Data Center

 VMware NSX-T™ Data Center provides network connectivity to the objects inside the Supervisor Cluster and external networks.
 Connectivity to the ESXi hosts comprising the cluster is handled by the standard vSphere networks.

-- NSX Container Plug-in (NCP) provides integration between VMware NSX-T™ Data Center and Kubernetes.
+- NSX Container Plug-in (NCP) provides integration between NSX-T Data Center and Kubernetes.
 The main component of NCP runs in a container and communicates with NSX Manager and with the Kubernetes control plane.
 NCP monitors changes to containers and other resources and manages networking resources such as logical ports, segments, routers, and security groups for the containers by calling the NSX API.

 - NSX Edge provides connectivity from external networks to Supervisor Cluster objects.
 The NSX Edge cluster has a load balancer that provides a redundancy to the Kubernetes API servers residing on the control plane VMs and any application that must be published and be accessible from outside the Supervisor Cluster.